albingroen/destination-chooser/README.md

 # Destination-Chooser (React + Google Maps)

-A easy to use destination finder with Google Maps and React to get some basic meta data about the destination.
+Destination finder with Google Maps and React to get some basic meta data about the destination.

 ### Please feel free to fork and create a pull request with any enhancement possible!